eklipxio/quant-developer-tech-test/README.md

 ### Volatility
 The repository contains two volatility surfaces named clean.csv and noisy.csv
 1) Create a volatility surface from the clean.csv file suitable for use with the pricing exercises below.
-2) Parse the noisy.csv file and based on your knowledge clean and interpolate the curve so it is suitable for pricing.
+2) Parse the noisy.csv file and based on your knowledge clean and interpolate the curve so it is suitable for pricing (propose an interpolation method).
 3) Plot the interpolated curve and comment on any pertinent transformations where you see fit.

 ### Options
 Using the volatility curve from the clean.csv please price the following options:
 1) Barrier Down & Out
 2) Binary Up & In
-3) Flexstrip European
+3) Flexstrip European (also called daily option)

 ### Simulation
 For each of the 3 options you have priced above please simulate the delta, gamma, vega and theta across the curve with particular attention around the barrier.

 *Once completed please submit a pull request and we will aim to review and reach out within 3 days of the submission.*

+> **IMPORTANT NOTE** : Although we encourage using AI in our day to day activity, please refrain from using any AI coding assistant for this exercise.